Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 We are saddened to read another report following an inquiry into maternal care which concluded that 45 babies might have survived if they had received better care at East Kent NHS Hospitals Trust.

-In an inquiry chaired by Dr Bill Kirkup, the report expressed strong concerns at the state of maternity services in England, and renewed calls for urgent action to address safety concerns.
+In an inquiry chaired by Dr Bill Kirkup, the report expressed strong concerns about the state of maternity services in England and renewed calls for urgent action to address safety concerns.
 Dr Kirkup added that the trust had given the appearance of "covering up the scale and systemic nature" of its problems.

 The medical experts reviewed an 11-year period from 2009 at two hospitals in Margate and Ashford under the care of East Kent NHS Hospital Trust, who have apologised for the avoidable harm and suffering to families who lost babies and were denied the answers they deserved.